catseye/Samovar/README.md

 *Version 0.2 (unreleased).
 Subject to change in backwards-incompatible ways.*

-Samovar is a DSL for world-modeling using propositions.
+Samovar is a DSL for modelling a world using propositions (facts), and possible events that can occur based on those facts, changing them.

-A Samovar world is an immutable set of rules which operate on a mutable set of facts.
-Each rule looks like
+Possible events are described with _event rules_.
+Each event rule looks like

     [A] X [B]